 How big a problem is it?

-The health secretary Jeremy Hunt has suggested that up to 12,000 of these deaths could be avoided.
-He has been consulting with the charity UK Sepsis Trust and Melissa Mead, whose one-year-old son William died of sepsis in 2014 after the warning signs were missed.
+The Health Secretary at the time, Jeremy Hunt, consulted with the charity UK Sepsis Trust and Melissa Mead, whose one-year-old son William died of sepsis in 2014 after the warning signs were missed.

 What are the warning signs?